jesseDijkman1/web-app-from-scratch-18-19/week3/README.md

 ---

 ## Diagrams 📊
-For this course I had to make two diagrams that helped explain my application.
-The actor diagram and the interaction diagram.
+For this course I had to make two diagrams that helped explain my application; the actor diagram and the interaction diagram.

 ### Actor Diagram 🤷‍♂️
 "An Actor diagram is focused on (code)objects that can be seen as the actors of your code.
 WHO handles functionality in your app."
 [Source](https://docs.google.com/document/d/17zwy1Kj4vqM5jqYWz7U6Spi_7i9ucucyBeAMDAfn0mY/edit)